 The terrain park is not just for the pros.
 The team designs the park with the motto la Diversión es Progreso (Fun is Progress), and want to cater to all levels of snowboarders and skiers.
 Levels of difficulty are marked with a blue line for novices, a red line for intermediates and a black line for experts.

 Terrain – experts

-About 10 percent of the terrain is marked for experts.
-Most of the best El Colorado skiing and riding is to the east of the cone, where snow is deep thanks to the Andean winds and steep lines drop through cliff bands.
+About 10 percent of the terrain is marked for experts, but trust us, there is a lot more than meets the eye.
+The best El Colorado skiing and riding is to the east of the cone (not visible from the base of the ski area), looking towards Valle Nevado, where snow is deep thanks to the Andean winds and steep lines drop through cliff bands.
 Access by draglifts (t-bars and Pomas) means the beginners tend to stay around the front of the mountain, where there are plenty of nice slopes to play on.

 This is a playground for intermediate skiers, with nice groomed pistes fanning out from the cone, and the chance to dip off-piste alongside.
 The resort holds a good pitch from top to bottom.
 40% of the mountain is marked as intermediate.

-Suggested trip for intermediate skiers Ski Progression Adventure in Chile
+Suggested guided trip for advanced level intermediate skiers: All Mountain Ski Tour to Chile

 Beginners and non-skiers

 Location: Village of Farellones/El Colorado, Central Chile.
-1 hour from Santiago.
+45 miles east from Santiago.